Be Prepared for Severe Storms

 Before the storm:

-- Assemble a kit of essentials, like battery-operated flashlights and radios.
+- Assemble a kit of essentials, like water, battery-operated flashlights and radios.
 Keep a list of emergency phone numbers that includes the electric utility.
 Be prepared for the possibility of a prolonged outage due to power line and electric equipment damage.

 - During an outage, switch off lights and appliances to prevent overloading circuits and damaging appliances when power is restored.
 Leave one lamp or switch on as a signal for when your power returns.